-5.10.1 An emergency housing status may be awarded to applicants in exceptional circumstances, where remaining in their current accommodation may cause risk of death or serious injury, or where an applicant has been assessed as having multiple needs that fall within Band A. An applicant with emergency housing status who bids for a home will be considered as a priority above all other applicants in any other band.
+5.10.1 An emergency housing status may be awarded to applicants in exceptional circumstances, for example where remaining in their current accommodation may cause risk of death or serious injury, or where an applicant has been assessed as having multiple needs that fall within Band A, or where the applicant is terminally is already in Band A and in the opinion of a qualified medical practitioner is likely to have less than 12 months to live..
+An applicant with emergency housing status who bids for a home will be considered as a priority above all other applicants in any other band.